bhavyasri9/capgemini-data-engineering-training/week2/day2/README.md

 ## Conclusion

-Day 2 provided hands-on experience with:
+Day 2 provided hands-on experience in:

-* Creating different types of widgets
+* Creating interactive notebooks using widgets
-* Passing user input into notebooks
+* Managing data with Delta Lake
-* Building dynamic and reusable workflows
+* Performing advanced operations like update, delete, and merge

-Widgets play a crucial role in making **data pipelines interactive and production-ready**.
+* Building scalable and production-ready data pipelines